 As far as perishables go, don't shy away from getting fresh produce, just choose items that last longer (listed in the infographic below), like whole produce instead of pre-cut.
 If you accidentally buy too much fresh produce, remember you can freeze almost any fruit or vegetable (except items like lettuce that have a high water content).

 Keep in mind you should be buying foods you'll actually eat.
 Again, you'll want to have two weeks' worth of food for everyone in your household- including pets!
-Here's a list of items to get you started.
+Here's a list of quarantine essential items to get you started.

 The American Red Cross recommends having at least a 30-day supply of any prescription medications you're taking.
 If you can, try to call ahead for an extra month or two of medication just in case.
 Don't forget to have any self-care supplies on hand, such as items needed to manage chronic disease like blood glucose test strips for diabetes.